 Proof: page in the e-Business Register, after clicking "Alter" there.

-This address is also the registered business address of e-Accounting Estonia OÜ, our accountants.
+This address is identical to that of the registered business address of e-Accounting Estonia OÜ, our accountants.

 Also named "registered office [address]", "[address of] head office" in forms.